cairo-book/cairo-book/src/ch99-01-03-00-a-deeper-dive-into-contracts.md

 - How do I define internal/private functions?
 - How can I emit events?
 How can I index them?
-- Where should I defined functions that do not need to access the contract's state?
+- Where should I define functions that do not need to access the contract's state?
 - Is there a way to reduce the boilerplate?
 - How can I store more complex data types?